⚠️

 1. Pilot Phase: Implement Facet for new features and high-traffic endpoints

-3. Feature Completion: Gradually expand Facet usage as features are enhanced
+2. Feature Completion: Gradually expand Facet usage as features are enhanced

-4. Legacy Replacement: Replace remaining manual mapping as technical debt allows
+3. Legacy Replacement: Replace remaining manual mapping as technical debt allows

-12.6 Final Thoughts
+9.4 Final Thoughts

 The techniques explored in this analysis - compile-time generation, incremental compilation, type-safe projections, and async mapping patterns - represent best practices that extend beyond Facet itself.
-They provide a blueprint for future innovations in the .NET ecosystem and serve as a testament to the power of thoughtful tool design.
+As software systems continue to grow in complexity, tools like Facet become increasingly essential for maintaining developer productivity while meeting demanding requirements.